anya benninger

 But we, the audience, obviously know

-And she’s the one who has to pay the price.
+And she’s the one who’s paying the price.

-Anyway, the moral of the story was that queerness lives in silence
+Anyway, the moral of the story is that queerness lives in silence

 So it can’t be refuted.
 There’s something to that:

-Does love have a choice when it’s in a love story?
+Does love have a choice when it’s stuck inside a love story?

-I should observe my art now.
+I should write about my art now.
 At some point I have to admit

 I’ll never draw anything as good as my preschool drawings again